TuncYilmaz/song-authorship-attribution/README.md

 ### C. File Name Mapping:
 -------

 The model, prediction and history file names have been set with certain convention rules to include hyper-parameter differences.
-However in the report, the model names were given in abbreviated forms for simplicity.
+However in the report (**which will be uploaded later**), the model names were given in abbreviated forms for simplicity.
 Here you can find the conversions: <br/>
 _Model File Ending --> Model Name Abbreviation_ <br/>
 04:27:34 --> CH1AR-S <br/>
 02:15:43 --> CH1AR-L <br/>